Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

         - Add the nuget package using the standard Nuget package manager dialog in Visual Studio.
         - See [Setting Up Local NuGet Feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds) for more information.

-## Master branch NuGet Server
-If you want the latest greatest version of the toolkit, you can always get the latest NuGet packages that matches what is currently in the Master branch.
-These NuGet packages are automatically updated each time a pull request is merged into master.
-The NuGet server is available at: `https://ci.appveyor.com/nuget/arcgis-toolkit-dotnet`.
-For more information about configuring extra NuGet servers, see the [Package Manager UI](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui#package-sources) documentation.

 ## System Requirements

 * Requirements for development and deployment: